msaqer/msaqer/README.md

  - 🎓 Ph.D. in Computer Science from North Dakota State University, Expected May 2022.
  - 🎓 My Ph.D. thesis is the domain of mining text of social media.
  - 👯 Looking for a **full-time job** as *Assistant Professor in Computer Science*, *Data Science* **or** *Applied/Research Data Scientist*,
- - 🔭 I’m currently working as Research Assitant (RA) applying object detection in image Clinical Psychology Ph.D. programs.
+ - 🔭 I’m currently working as a research assistant (RA), applying objects detection in images and obtaining sentiment of short messages extracted from social media feeds using AI algorithms such as TensorFlow, spark, and various classification ML ones.
  - 🌱 I’m currently deepening my expertise in Python, Power BI, Tableau, SQL, and R, specifically in the field of Natual Language Processing (NLP).
  - 👯 I’m looking to collaborate in data science and coding.
  - 💬 Ask me about Computer Science, Data Science, Soccer, History, Geography, Philosophy, Politics, Religions, and jokes.